segmentio/segment-docs/src/connections/destinations/catalog/attentive-mobile/index.md

 It may take up to 10 minutes for the `identify` attributes to appear in Attentive.

+> info ""
-> Note: For the Attentive destination to work best, send at least one Identify call that contains both 1) the Segment userId, and 2) an email and/or phone.
-This allows Attentive to "link" the Segment UserId with an Attentive subscriber.
+> For best results, send at least one Identify call that contains both a Segment `userId` and `email` or `phone`.
+This enables Attentive Mobile to link the Segment `userId` with an Attentive Mobile subscriber.

 ### Track